Rebedding, Refinishing, and Joinery

 The original ice box was enormous, some 16-18 cubic feet including the well for ice and melt water.
 A previous owner had added two very well cut 1" sheets of foam insulation effectively cutting the ice box almost in half.
 This left a large useful portion of the ice box with what seemed like an exceptionally deep space for ice and melt water for no apparent reason for the depth.

 Removing and reinstalling the ice box would be a good time to fix the top openning so that it is less prone to leaking air.
 The original lids had about 1" of insulation and prior owner duct taped a few sheets of foam insulation.
 This provides better insulation but look bad and the lids provide a poor seal.
+It would be a good time to remove and replace the countertop over the icebox.

 Galley

 The countertop above the ice box and across the companionway enterance will very likely be difficult to remove.
-The bungs used to hide screws may have to be drilled out to remove the fiddles before removing this countertop.
+The bungs used to hide screws will have to be drilled out to remove the fiddles before removing this countertop.
 This can be done at the same time that the ice box is replaced.
+Removal of the countertop supporting the galley sink will very likely require drilling out the bungs and removal of the fiddles in addition to getting at screws underneath.

 Forward cabin vanity and shower